mktwohy/Synth/APK_BUILDS/ReadMe.md

   - Builds use the following naming scheme: Synth_v(month)-(day)-(year)
 - Click "view raw."
   - This should download the file.
-- Once downloaded, click on the download and it should automatically.
+- Once downloaded, click on the download and it should automatically install.
-  - If it doesn't install, you'll need to enable installs from unknown sources (which, in this case, should be your web browser).
+  - If it doesn't install, you'll need to go to your web browser app settings and enable the option titled "Install Unknown Apps"